FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 ### Refunds

 Refunds will be credited back to your original payment method.
-If the original payment method is no longer available, Fenix Alliance S.A.S will mail you a check to the billing address listed on your account.
+If the original payment method is no longer available, Alliance Business Holdings S.A.S will mail you a check to the billing address listed on your account.

-For returns for refunds for items purchased as discounts, Fenix Alliance S.A.S will issue you a refund in the form of Alliance ID Wallet credit or an Infinity Comex gift card.
+For returns for refunds for items purchased as discounts, Alliance Business Holdings S.A.S will issue you a refund in the form of Alliance ID Wallet credit or an Infinity Comex gift card.

 ### Replacements

 For products that are eligible for return for replacement, the product may only be returned for a replacement of the same item.
 We do not allow exchanges or returns for replacements for different items.
 If you would like to receive a different item, you would need to return the original item for a refund, in accordance with the Return Policy and then purchase the item you would like to receive instead of the original item.

-If Fenix Alliance S.A.S no longer carries an item that is sent in for replacement, or if that item is simply out of stock, Fenix Alliance S.A.S will issue you a refund.
+If Alliance Business Holdings S.A.S no longer carries an item that is sent in for replacement, or if that item is simply out of stock, Alliance Business Holdings S.A.S will issue you a refund.

 ###Product Return Procedures

-To return a product to Fenix Alliance S.A.S, you must obtain an RMA number within the applicable return period for the product (described above).
-Fenix Alliance S.A.S will not accept returns without prior authorization and an RMA number.
-Once issued, RMA numbers are valid for 15 days within which time returned products must be received by Fenix Alliance S.A.S.
+To return a product to Alliance Business Holdings S.A.S, you must obtain an RMA number within the applicable return period for the product (described above).
+Alliance Business Holdings S.A.S will not accept returns without prior authorization and an RMA number.
+Once issued, RMA numbers are valid for 15 days within which time returned products must be received by Alliance Business Holdings S.A.S.
 RMA numbers will not be extended or reissued.
 Customer should prominently display the RMA number(s) on the shipping label as well as the RMA invoice on the box(s) containing the returned product.

-Customer is solely responsible for shipping any returned product to Fenix Alliance S.A.S.
+Customer is solely responsible for shipping any returned product to Alliance Business Holdings S.A.S.
 Customer agrees to use only reputable carriers capable of providing proof of delivery and insurance for the entire value of the shipment.
 Customer agrees to bear all shipping and insurance charges and all risk of loss for the return product during shipment.
 Customer agrees that all returned products will be 100% complete, in re-sealable condition, and will include the original packaging material, manuals, blank warranty cards, and other accessories provided by the manufacturer.
-If any component of the returned product is missing, Fenix Alliance S.A.S's Return Procedure will be breached and Fenix Alliance S.A.S may in its sole and absolute discretion reject the entire return or choose to impose additional charges against the customer for replacement of the missing component(s).
-Fenix Alliance S.A.S will not refund the original shipping charges to the Customer.
-In addition, Fenix Alliance S.A.S may assess a 15% restocking fee against the Customer's account or deduct the fee from the refund amount on all returns, subject to the Return Policy and any product-specific policy.
-Fenix Alliance S.A.S reserves the right to adjust the value of any item returned for refund to reflect its current market price, in which case the 15% restocking fee will be applied after this adjustment.
+If any component of the returned product is missing, Alliance Business Holdings S.A.S's Return Procedure will be breached and Alliance Business Holdings S.A.S may in its sole and absolute discretion reject the entire return or choose to impose additional charges against the customer for replacement of the missing component(s).
+Alliance Business Holdings S.A.S will not refund the original shipping charges to the Customer.
+In addition, Alliance Business Holdings S.A.S may assess a 15% restocking fee against the Customer's account or deduct the fee from the refund amount on all returns, subject to the Return Policy and any product-specific policy.
+Alliance Business Holdings S.A.S reserves the right to adjust the value of any item returned for refund to reflect its current market price, in which case the 15% restocking fee will be applied after this adjustment.

 ### Packaging Returns